Devansh-Saraswat/CMOS-Circuit-Design-and-SPICE-Simulation-using-SKY130/README.md

 Final Vout vs Vin voltage transfer characteristic:
 <img width="902" height="508" alt="image" src="https://github.com/user-attachments/assets/e3aa991d-af08-480b-89f2-9c0afbf4be22" />

+The resulting VTC has the characteristic sigmoidal shape: a high output plateau near Vdd when Vin is low, a sharp transition region in the middle, and a low output plateau near GND when Vin is high.
+The sharpness of the transition region — determined by the voltage gain at the inflection point — sets the inverter's ability to discriminate between logic levels, and directly governs the noise margins that will be analysed in detail on Day 4.

 ---

 ## Day 3 — Switching Threshold & Transient Analysis

+With the CMOS inverter's Voltage Transfer Characteristic established on Day 2, Day 3 focuses on two complementary aspects of inverter performance: the **static switching threshold** (Vm) — the input voltage at which the output equals the input — and the **dynamic propagation delay** measured directly from transient waveforms.
+Understanding both together is essential, because Vm governs noise immunity and design balance, while propagation delay determines the maximum operating frequency of any logic path the inverter sits in.

+---

 ### SPICE Deck for the Inverter